Appliscale/Centos-Jenkins-DSL/README.md

     - memory: 1048
     - cpu: 1
     - provision: bootstrap.sh
-You can modify every option in Vagrantfile, but keep in mind that this Jenkins instance is set to run on port 9001(default 8080).
-In case you want to switch it different port, then you need to also modify variable `JENKINS_PORT` in `vagrant/bootstrap.sh`.
+You can modify every option in Vagrantfile, but keep in mind that this Jenkins instance is set to run on port 9001(default is 8080).
+In case you want to switch to different port, then you also need to modify variable `JENKINS_PORT` in `vagrant/bootstrap.sh`.

 ### bootstrap.sh
 This script is responsible for provisioning VM, installing and configuring Jenkins, etc..
 Following parameters are located at the beginning of the file: